-F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.

-The parcel is located in Zone C: Area of Minimal Flooding.

-Based on the above finding of fact, the Staff Site Plan Review Committee finds the standards of this section have been met.

-G. Historic and Archaeological Resources: If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.
+The site is not located within the Town Aquifer Protection Area. - F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.
+The site is not located within a floodplain.
+See Attachment 7 for a FEMA Flood map of the area.
+Based on the above finding of fact, the Board finds the standards of this section have been met. - G. Historic and Archaeological Resources: If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.